 Situated at Bunga Mekar village, Kelingking Beach is considered one of the most magnificent beaches in Bali.
 Kelingking is pinky finger in Indonesian.
 Where did Kelingking Beach get its’ name is uncertain.
-But the world must agree on one thing, Kelingking Beach is one of magnificent marvels in Nusa Penida!
+But the world must agree on one thing, Kelingking Beach is one of the magnificent marvels in Nusa Penida!

 Kelingking Beach Extreme Track

-Many people may consider the track is challenging.
+Many people may consider the track challenging.
 Well, it is!
 Most of the beaches on Nusa Penida lie at the cliff base.
 It takes 20 minutes or so to the beach.
-Nonetheless, the only way to get here is by trekking narrow ridge.
+Nonetheless, the only way to get here is by trekking a narrow ridge.
 Then, the way down is abrupt with almost perpendicular steps.

 It takes extra energy and a lot of sweating to get here.
 Furthermore, there is no railing at many points along the cliff side to protect tourists from falling down.
 Be really careful when picking these points to stand.